rsantrod/katacoda-scenarios/oda04-skill-custom-components/step1.md

 `bots-node-sdk init`{{execute}}

-Last but not least, in order to execute the component locally you need to install express module as a development dependency.
+In order to execute the component locally you need to install express module as a development dependency.

 `npm install --save-dev express`{{execute}}

+Request module will enable you to make service calls.

+`npm install --save request`{{execute}}

+You also need to install dateformat module to easily display the date provided by the user in a specific format.

+`npm install --save dateformat`{{execute}}